 Your midwife or doctor will want to do a blood test in early pregnancy to find out your blood type and check for some infections and other health concerns.

 These include your rubella immunity, and whether you have anaemia, HIV, hepatitis B, hepatitis C or syphilis.
 Depending on your results, your health professional will let you know about the best treatment for you in pregnancy or straight after the birth.

 It’s important to test your blood to find out your blood type and Rh type.

 You’ll also be offered Anti-D if you have bleeding during pregnancy.
-This reduces the risks of health problems.
+This reduces the chance of future health problems.

 After your baby is born, blood is collected from your baby’s umbilical cord and the Rh type is checked.
-You’ll have another Anti-D injection if your baby is Rh-positive.
+You’ll be offered another Anti-D injection if your baby is Rh-positive.

 Gestational diabetes blood test

 The blood test for gestational diabetes is usually done at 24-28 weeks of pregnancy.
-If you’ve had gestational diabetes in a previous pregnancy or you’re at high risk of getting this condition, your health professional will probably suggest you have the test earlier.
+If you’ve had gestational diabetes in a previous pregnancy or you have a high chance of getting this condition, your health professional will probably suggest you have the test earlier.

 If you have high blood sugar levels on a glucose tolerance test, you’ll be diagnosed with gestational diabetes.